How the Salesforce Lead Process Should Really Work (Hint, it Should Include Contacts)

 - 1 Comment

-The main problem with these process maps is really within the first step of “create a new lead” because in practice, this isn’t how it usually works.
+The main problem with these lead process flow maps is really within the first step of “create a new lead” because, in practice, this isn’t how it usually works.
 Duplicate records cripple the sales organization’s ability to see the true history of an individual and cloud their ability to accurately track and measure outcomes, which is why they dedupe before creating a new lead.
-However, once companies start to dedupe, many of them lose sight of their contact database and are not able to communicate to sales when follow up needs to occur, or track the outcome.
+However, once companies start to dedupe, many of them lose sight of their contact database and are not able to communicate to sales when a follow up needs to occur or track the outcome.

 Here is my take on what a best practice lead management process in SFDC should look like for an organization that dedupes: